LibertyLeo/Swift-Approach/README.md

 ## Day05 May 12, 2017
 1. Warming up.
 The supplementary job of basic parts.
 2. Basic_Operators.
 Some extension of Swift's operators that compared by C and Objc.
+3. String literals and Characters.
+Some interesting Unicode knowledge that I have never known.